eight04/web-exporter/README.md

 Each step that transforms data can have an optional `input` and `output` field to control data flow.
 By default, the output of the previous step is used as input, and the output of the current step is passed to the next step.
 If `input` is specified, the field in the data context will be used as input instead.
 If `output` is specified, the output of the current step will be stored in that field in the data context.

+When specifying a JSON path, you can use dot notation and array indices.
+For example, `posts[0].user.name` refers to the `name` field of the `user` object in the first item of the `posts` array.

 ### response

 Extract the raw response from the webRequest.
 This only works in an extractor.